jrief/django-angular/docs/angular-form-validation.rst

 	    surname = forms.CharField(label='Surname', min_length=3, max_length=20)
 	    age = forms.DecimalField(min_value=18, max_value=99)

-When initializing this form, give it a name, otherwise the form's name defaults to "form".
-This is required, since the AngularJS validation code expects a named form.
+When initializing this form, give it a name, otherwise it's name defaults to ``form``.
+Such a form name is required by the AngularJS's validation engine.

 .. note:: Do not use an empty ``label`` when declaring a form field, otherwise the class
           ``NgFormValidationMixin`` won't be able to render AngularJS's validation error elements.